interactiveAli/tinythumbs/README.md

 # tinythumbs

-A thumbnail tool that allows you to edit up to 20 images and download in a single zip file.
+A browser-based tool that allows you to generate thumbnails for up to 20 images and download them in a single zip file.
 Zoom, drag or use the 'best fit' feature to position your thumbnails perfectly.

 Built with HTML5, jQuery and Node.js with Express.